Expenditure Processing

 i.
 Signature Authorization

-The PI is responsible for complying with the financial and administrative policies and procedures of each award and has exclusive authority to incur expenses against the award.
-The PI also has the authority to designate this authority to an SDSU or SDSU Research Foundation staff member to assist in the management of sponsored project(s).
+The PI is responsible for complying with the financial and administrative policies and procedures applicable to each fund including sponsored programs awards, campus and community programs, research support funds, and other SDSU Research Foundation fund types under their funding portfolio.
+The PI has exclusive authority to incur expenses against the award and has the authority to designate this authority to an SDSU or SDSU Research Foundation staff member to assist in the management of sponsored project(s).
 This authorization enables an individual to approve requests for personnel actions, to initiate and authorize expenditures including purchase orders for goods and services, to approve reimbursement to individuals for travel, equipment, and all other types of expenditures, and to approve journal vouchers and cost transfers.
 Signature authority has no set dollar threshold and grants total fiscal responsibility to an individual other than the PI.
-However, PIs should designate this authority only to staff that are capable of sound fiscal management and have knowledge of administrative policies and procedures.
+Importantly, the PI should designate this authority only to individuals that are capable of sound fiscal management and have knowledge of administrative policies and procedures.
 Designees must be an employee of either SDSU or SDSU Research Foundation.
-Exceptions must be requested in writing and approved by the associate executive director of sponsored research services or the director of sponsored research administration.
+Exceptions must be requested in writing and be approved by the director of SRA.

 ii.
 Electronic Signatures/Approvals

-The SR grant specialist serves as the one-up approval authority except in specific circumstances defined under the hosting policy and when relevancy to a program is not easily determined.
-In those cases, one-up authorization would follow the academic chain (i.e. department chair or dean).
-The primary purpose of a one-up authorization is to ensure that the programmatic purpose of the expenditure has been validated by other than the authorized signer on the fund.
-This is particularly appropriate and prudent when any authorized signer is submitting a request for reimbursement to herself/himself.
+The SRA grant specialist serves as the one-up approval authority except in specific circumstances defined under the hosting policy and when relevancy to a program is not easily determined.
+In those cases, one-up authorization would follow the academic chain* The primary purpose of a one-up authorization is to ensure that the programmatic purpose of the expenditure has been validated by someone other than the authorized signer on the fund.
+This is particularly appropriate and prudent when an authorized signer is submitting a request for reimbursement of their own expenses.

 Note: One-up authorization is up the administrative reporting line.
 One-up authorization cannot be another authorized signer on the fund.
 For a faculty member or project staff person, it will be the department chair, unless the dean signs.
 For a department chair, it will be the dean.
 For a dean, it will be the office of the provost.
 SDSU Research Foundation will not maintain a list of these administrative levels within each division, college, or department.
-Project directors and PIs are charged with ensuring that the appropriate authorizations are obtained in the following circumstances:
+The project director and PI are charged with ensuring that the appropriate authorizations are obtained in the following circumstances:

-- When SDSU Research Foundation determines that the documentation requires more detail and/or explanation in order to meet audit requirements, (e.g., an unclear connection between the activity and the stated benefit to the university), paperwork may be returned for more information and/or one-up authorization.
-The decision to do so is within the authority of the SDSU Research Foundation sponsored research administration department.
+- When SDSU Research Foundation determines that the documentation requires more detail and/or explanation to meet audit requirements, (e.g., an unclear connection between the activity and the stated benefit to the university), requests may be returned for more information and/or one-up authorization.
+The decision to do so is within the authority of the SDSU Research Foundation SRA department.
 If found to be unallowable or not timely, the expense will be the responsibility of the individual who incurred the cost.

 iv.
 Criteria for Determining the Allowability of Expenditures

-In order for a proposed expenditure on a grant or contract to be approved by SDSU Research Foundation, the cost must be allowable, allocable, and reasonable under the federal cost principles outlined in 2 CFR Part 220 (OMB A-21) or 2 CFR Part 200 (Uniform Guidance) as applicable:
+IFor a proposed expenditure on a grant or contract to be approved by SDSU Research Foundation, the cost must be allowable, allocable, and reasonable under the federal cost principles outlined in 2 CFR Part 200 Subpart E- Cost Principals (Uniform Guidance) as applicable:

-- Allocability: An expenditure is considered allocable if it is made on behalf of, or in support of, the expressed purpose of the project and is therefore assignable to that project.
+- Allocable Costs.
+An expenditure is considered allocable to a specific award if it is made on behalf of, or in support of, the expressed purpose of the project and is therefore assignable to that project.
 This means the cost has been incurred specifically to support or advance the work of the sponsored agreement and it is consistent with the scope of work contained in the award document.
-If costs are to be split among sponsored agreements, they must be in proportions that can be approximated through use of reasonable measures.
-Costs to a particular sponsored agreement may not be shifted to other sponsored agreements in order to meet deficiencies caused by overruns, other funds requirements to avoid restrictions, or other reasons of convenience.
+If costs are to be split among sponsored agreements, they must be in proportions that can be approximated using reasonable measures.
+Costs to a particular sponsored agreement may not be shifted to other sponsored agreements to meet deficiencies caused by overruns, other funds requirements to avoid restrictions, or other reasons of convenience.

-- Reasonableness: Finally, a cost is evaluated for reasonableness.
+- Reasonable Costs.
 A cost may be considered reasonable if the nature of the goods or services reflect the action that a prudent person would have taken under the circumstances prevailing at the time the decision to incur the cost was made.
-Consideration might include whether or not the cost is of a type generally recognized as necessary for the performance of the agreement and/or if there are restraints or requirements imposed by arm’s-length bargaining.
-The reasonableness criterion requires that those expending from SDSU Research Foundation funds apply common business sense.
+Consideration might include whether the cost is of a type generally recognized as necessary for the performance of the agreement and/or if there are restraints or requirements imposed by factors such as: sound business practices; arm’s-length bargaining; Federal, state, local and other laws and regulations; and the terms and conditions of the award.
+The reasonableness criterion requires that those spending from SDSU Research Foundation funds apply common business sense.

-- Timely Processing of Payment Documents: All requests for reimbursements, personnel appointments and reimbursement for payments to vendors should be submitted within 90 days of their origination.
+- Timely Processing of Payment Documents: All requests for reimbursements, personnel appointments, and reimbursement for payments to vendors should be submitted within 90 days of their origination.
 SDSU Research Foundation is subject to federal guidelines that require grantee institutions to demonstrate sound business practices in the management of sponsored funds.
-The majority of vendors require payment within 30 days of the date of invoice.
+Most vendors require payment within 30 days of the date of invoice.

 - Documentation: Sufficient documentation to support the transaction, such as an itemized, dated receipt, must be included.
-The documentation should be sufficient to stand alone when reviewed during an audit.
+The documentation should contain adequate detail to stand alone when reviewed during an audit.

-- Certification: The expenditure document must contain the original signature of the PI or other individual who has been authorized to incur expenses on a specific sponsored agreement.
+- Certification: The expenditure document must be approved by the PI or other individual who has been authorized to incur expenses on a specific sponsored agreement.
 (See Section II.
 G. Signature Authorization.)

 v.
 Cost-Transfers, Payroll Redistribution or Reallocation of Charges